What is play?

 How to play

 The pressures of the outside world and the business of our lives can make it difficult to find or make the time to connect with loved ones.
-But that doesn’t mean it isn’t possible nor valuable.
+But that doesn’t mean it isn’t possible or valuable.

 Children use play to communicate.
 So finding ways to join with them in a way that is fun is a great way to connect.
 However, it needs to be something they want to do.
 Video games are an option, though there are benefits to unplugging for these precious 15 minutes each day and having direct contact with your child.
 Jump in with a game of tag, a board game, with figurines or cars, arts and crafts or hide and seek.
 Not only are you playing with your child, but you are also modeling how to jump in with others when they may want to play or make a new friend.

-What does play do for a child?
+What does play do?

 Play provides a space of safety.
 To explore and process different ways of interacting or solving problems through the use of imagination and creativity.

-Aside from ensuring safety, let kiddo lead.
+Aside from ensuring safety, let the kiddo lead.
 We ourselves live in an adult world which also means our children do too.
 Unless choices are intentionally offered, children rarely have a lot of choices.
 Think about it: we wake up at a certain time and need to eat breakfast, put on clothes, leave for school, run errands, etc. Children are often running on schedules and routines (which is great for them!), but play is often one of the rare occasions where they are leading on their terms and are in no rush.
 They get to be in their element.
 Playing is important for a child’s growth.
-It offers chances to share, communicate, imagine, be creative, learn, problem-solve, among so many other things.
+It offers chances to share, communicate, imagine, be creative, learn, and problem-solve, among so many other things.

 Remember, this undivided attention (no phones, tv, etc.) is one of the greatest gifts you could ever give your child.
 What does this gift tell your child?
 Conscious or not, they may internalize some, if not all of the following: “Wow, mom/dad/caregiver sees me and loves me, no matter what.
 I know I can express myself and they’ll still be there for me.
 They believe I’m capable of solving problems.
 They think I am worthy because they’re spending time with me to do what I want to do.
 I am enough.
 I am fun to be around, so I know I can make new friends.
 I feel safe.
 I love my caregiver.”